 Conserving this area is vital, as lowland peat bogs are an increasingly rare thing - most existing bogs in Scotland are located in the Highlands and to the west, where rainfall is higher.
 90% of bogland that was originally in the area has already been lost.
 Not only does it create a vital habitat for wildlife (especially rare species like the Large Heath butterfly or the Bog Rosemary plant, which struggle to survive elsewhere), a healthy bog can also provide 'ecosystem services' for the nearby area, including carbon and water storage, and flood prevention.

-With Butterfly Conservation and Stirling Council, we aim to safeguard the wildlife interests of Wester Moss by reducing the rate of water loss.
-Final plans are being drawn up and consent from SNH will be sought to carry out the works at the site.
+With Butterfly Conservation and Stirling Council, this project aimed to safeguard the wildlife interests of Wester Moss by reducing the rate of water loss.

-Volunteers have already started work to build on the success of the bund.
-At a recent bog action day there the volunteers created a new dam at the south end of the main drain, cleared 30 conifer saplings that would have sucked moisture from the bog and shaded out delicate bog plants if allowed to grow bigger, and 'seeded' some of the newly created pools with sphagnum mosses.
+Volunteers tarted work to build on the success of the bund between 2016 and 2018.
+Tasks during bog action days involved the volunteers creating new dams at the south end of the main drain, clearing 100's of conifer saplings and shrubs that suck moisture from the bog and shade out delicate bog plants if allowed to grow bigger, and 'seeding' some of the newly created pools with sphagnum mosses.
 The photos below show Stuart Bence seeding one of the pools, and a group of volunteers working on the construction of a plastic dam.

-A further work party took place in early September 2016 to remove cut shrub from the surface of the bog in order to aid the restoration of the site.
-The work of volunteers then, and throughout the project, has definately paid off, as Butterfly Conservation were pleased to note in September 2016 not only the sightings of the Large Heath butterfly, but of several species of dragonfly.
-These included Common Hawker, Common Darter, Black Darter, Emerald Damselfly and Blue-tailed Damselfly.
+The work of volunteers throughout the project has definately paid off, as Butterfly Conservation were pleased to note in September 2016 not only the sightings of the Large Heath butterfly, but of several species of dragonfly.
+These included Common Hawker, Common Darter, Black Darter and Emerald Damselfly.
 All these species are confirmed to be breeding on the site, and there has been a further siting of a Large Red Damselfly, showing the site is already proving itself a fantastic habitat for all kinds of wildlife.
 The pictures below are courtesy of Butterfly Conservation and were all taken at the bog.

 Large Heath butterfly